stuartjnelson/badger-accordion/README.md

 # Badger Accordion
-An accessible vanilla JS accordion with extensible API
+An accessible vanilla JS accordion with an extensible API

 ## The Idea